gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ### 2-Team 20-Question Quiz

-A 2-team 20-question quiz opperates much like a 3-team 20-question quiz except:
+A 2-team 20-question quiz operates much like a 3-team 20-question quiz except:

 - All questions have a value of 20 points when two teams are eligible
 - If questions 1-15 are erred, the next question will be a bonus question